fleetdm/fleet/handbook/customers/README.md

     - Schedule the recurring customer check-in
     - Owns running the meeting, note taking, TODO follow up, etc.

+### Voicemails from potential customers

+- When a party interested in Fleet leaves a voicemail, notifications will be sent to Fleet's head of sales.
+- The sales team will respond to these voicemails within one (1) business day.
+- If the head of sales is out-of-office, notifications will be routed to the CEO during their absence.

 ## Fleet's W-9